-- Uses the ShapeShift service for easily converting blockchain tokens and coins.
+- It uses the ShapeShift service for easily converting blockchain tokens and coins.

 - Hot wallet vulnerabilities.

-Infinito is a universal wallet supporting iOS and Android devices and most major cryptocurrencies (including Bitcoin), and ERC20 and NEO tokens.
+Infinito is a universal wallet supporting iOS and Android devices, most major cryptocurrencies (including Bitcoin), and ERC20 and NEO tokens.

 - Intuitive, user-friendly design and interface.

-- Universal wallet supporting just about everything and they continue to grow the list
+- Universal wallet supports just about everything and they continue to grow the list.

 - 2-Factor Authentication.

 Mycelium is a great open-source web wallet for Android and iOS devices.
-Mycelium continues to make improvements to their wallet and has a couple of other great products.
+Mycelium continues improving its wallet and has many other great products.